Matching Algorithms for Causal Inference with Multiple Treatments

 These complications are exacerbated when comparing multiple treatments in non-randomized settings, because those receiving one treatment may differ from those receiving another with respect to the covariates, $\mathbf{X}$, which may also influence the outcome \cite{lopez-15}.
 The propensity score (PS), which is the probability of receiving treatment conditional on a set of observed covariates, is a common metric used in non-randomized observational comparisons to adjust for observed differences in covariates between two treatment groups.
-Propensity scores have been shown in theory \cite{rosenbaum-83, rubin-92, rubin-06} and in application \cite{dehejia-02, monahan-10} to be a design technique that can generate sets of units with similar covariates' distributions on average.
+Matching on the propensity score has been shown in theory \cite{rosenbaum-83, rubin-92, rubin-06} and in application \cite{dehejia-02, monahan-10} to be a design technique that can generate sets of units with similar covariates' distributions on average.

 Propensity score matching is commonly employed using a greedy nearest-neighbor algorithm that does not guarantee optimal balance among covariates \cite{delosangelesresa-16}.
 Full matching was proposed a possible algorithm to minimize the total sum of distances between matched units \cite{rosenbaum-89}.
 This algorithm is a special case of the minimum cost flow problem and can be solved in polynomial time.
 Cardinality matching is another matching method that maximizes the cardinality or size of the matched sample subject to constraints on covariates' balance \cite{zubizarreta-12}.
 Cardinality matching solves a linear integer programming problem which may be computationally intensive.

 For more than two treatment groups, the generalized propensity score (GPS) vector represents each unit's probability of receiving any one of the treatments, conditional on the covariates \cite{imbens-00, imai-04}.
 Comparison of units with similar GPS vectors provides unbiased unit-level estimates of the causal effects between multiple treatments.
 While the literature on matching for estimating causal effects of binary treatments is extensive (\cite{zubizarreta-12, cochran-73, rubin-73a, rubin-73b, rosenbaum-02, hansen-04}, to name a few), generalizations and applications for multiple treatments remain limited, and currently no optimal matching algorithm has been proposed.
 Moreover, optimally matching for multiple treatments, also known as $k$-dimensional matching, was shown to be a NP-hard problem \cite{karp-72}, and the computational complexity of such methods may make them impractical in problems with many units and multiple treatments.